Updated 23 April 2020

 Definitive diagnosis of a COVID-19 case requires laboratory testing of samples swabbed from suspected individuals.
 Issuing and subsequent testing of sample kits is normally co-ordinated through the medical systems of local regulatory authorities.
 Contractors should determine what arrangements are in place in their region of operations.

-If testing is not an option, likely cases based on signs and symptoms should be treated as positive cases requiring isolation and referred to the Diving Medical Advisers for review, advice and support.
+If testing is not an option, likely cases based on signs and symptoms should be treated as positive cases requiring isolation and referred to the company Diving Medical Advisers for review, advice and support.
 The Diving Medical Adviser will determine if the patient should be decompressed.

 COVID-19 cases have developed with complications requiring significant medical support in a period of 5 days after first onset.
 It is therefore likely such a diagnosis will include a requirement for decompression.
 Consideration should be given to limiting the saturation storage depth to allow normal decompression within a 5-day time period.

-No medication (including non-prescription medication) is to be administered without specific instructions from the diving medical adviser.
+No medication (including non-prescription medication) is to be administered without specific instructions from the Diving Medical Adviser.

 Suitable arrangements must be in place to continue isolation after surfacing and during any subsequent treatment.